Innovator07/CI-CD-Pipeline/README.md

 CI/CD Pipeline for Web Application Deployment
 This repository contains a GitHub Actions workflow configured for the automated deployment, integration testing, and rollback of a simple React web application using Google Cloud Platform (GCP).
-The pipeline utilizes Docker, Google Container Registry (GCR), and Google Kubernetes Engine (GKE) to manage the deployment process.
+The pipeline leverages Docker, Google Container Registry (GCR), and Google Kubernetes Engine (GKE) to manage the deployment process effectively.

 Project Structure
 The project includes the following key components: